Perfect Weekend in St. Augustine Itinerary

 Where to Eat in St. Augustine

-Of course, if you go the route of staying at a Vrbo or Airbnb, you can save money on food by eating in.
+Of course, if you stay at a Vrbo or Airbnb, you can save money on food by eating in.

 You can shop for food and supplies at the local Publix (125 Jenkins St, St. Augustine, FL 32086) or the Target at 1440 US Hwy 1 S, St. Augustine, FL 32084.